KaPodgaets/hamal-backend/architecture/features/ARCH-feature-admin-data-management-v1.md

 - **API Layer**: `AdminController` exposes endpoints for these operations.
 - **Application Layer (Interfaces)**: Defines `IFileParser` and `IFileExporter` to abstract file operations.
 - **Infrastructure Layer (Implementations)**:
   - `CsvParser`: Implements `IFileParser` for reading citizen data from CSV files.
+When importing, it sets a default `AppearanceCount` of 0 for new records.
   - `CsvExporter`: Implements `IFileExporter` for writing citizen data to CSV files.
-The export is comprehensive, including all fields from the `CitizenRecord` entity for complete data backup and analysis.
+The export is comprehensive, including all fields from the `CitizenRecord` entity (including `AppearanceCount`) for complete data backup and analysis.

 ## Behavior

 The system enforces a rigid `export -> clear -> upload` workflow, which is expected to be orchestrated by the client application.

 1.  **Export (`GET /api/admin/citizens`)**: The administrator first downloads a copy of the current data as a backup or for reference.
 2.  **Clear (`DELETE /api/admin/citizens`)**: The administrator clears the entire `Citizens` table.
-This is a destructive, protected action.
-3.  **Upload (`POST /api/admin/citizens`)**: The administrator uploads a new CSV or XLSX file.
-The system parses this file and performs a bulk insert of the new records into the now-empty table.
+3.  **Upload (`POST /api/admin/citizens`)**: The administrator uploads a new CSV file.
+The system parses this file and performs a bulk insert of the new records, which are initialized with an `AppearanceCount` of 0.

-This process ensures that the system always contains a complete, consistent dataset from a single source file at any given time, avoiding the complexity of partial updates or merges from file uploads.
+This process ensures the system contains a consistent dataset from a single source file, avoiding the complexity of partial updates from file uploads.

 ## Evolution